 We also lease approximately 37,472 square feet of office space in Seattle, Washington.
 The space serves as the primary satellite operations center and a secondary office space for employees.
-The lease for the building expires in March 2023.
-As a result, we entered into a subsequent lease for approximately 14,503 square feet in Seattle, Washington.
+The lease for the building expires on February 23, 2023.